History of Gin

 Acts and Cats (1750s)

 Gin Acts were passed in order to allow only licensed retailers to sell alcohol and therefore outlawing the unlicensed dram gin shops.
 Consumption dropped and more respectable firms took up distillation, producing better quality products and entering the sights of high society.
-However, illegal sales continued to persist with the production of a sweet version known as Old Tom gin, which was sold underhand on the streets by shops displaying the symbol of a black cat.
+However, illegal sales continued to persist with the production of a sweet version known as Old Tom gin, which was sold underhand on the streets by establishments displaying a symbol referencing a black cat.
+It's thought that a slot could be found to put money in, a bartender inside would then dispense a shot of gin which would flow from a lead pipe to the waiting customer.

 A Gentleman’s Drink (1830s)